 At Budget Basement Waterproofing, we use a combination of techniques to waterproof your basement, which might include removing existing water, installing a new sump pump, adding exterior drainage solutions, or recommending an appropriate dehumidifier.
-If you live near Baltimore, MD, contact our licensed and bonded team for customized waterproofing solutions that fully examine property drainage, building materials, and more.
+If you live in Maryland, contact our licensed and bonded team for customized waterproofing solutions that fully examine property drainage, building materials, and more.

 Facts about your basement

 Even if you’ve never experienced a problem with water in your basement, it could only be a matter of time before you have an unpleasant surprise.
 We don’t like being the bearers of bad news, but if you haven’t taken steps to waterproof your basement, statistics show you’re at risk.
 According to national home inspection and flood protection agencies: